quantile-taps/tap-mock-fixture/README.md

-# tap-mock-incremental
+# tap-mock-fixture

-`tap-mock-incremental` is a Singer tap for MockIncremental.
+`tap-mock-fixture` is a Singer tap for MockFixture.

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.